hzeller/rpi-gpio-dma-demo/README.md

 ##### Result
 Again, the Raspberry Pi 2 is slightly slower than the Raspberry Pi 1.
 In general, this method is even _slower_ than one control block per data item.
+And again, Raspberry Pi 3 shows the same speed as Raspberry Pi 2.

 Similar to the previous example, the output has quite some jitter.